-- 1. The Contractor shall have procedures for prompt reporting in writing to appropriate authorities including AHCCCS, the provider's regulatory Board or Agency, the ADHS Licensure Division, and the Office of the Attorney General. - 2.
-The Contractor shall report within one business day to AHCCCS, issues/quality deficiencies that result in a provider's suspension or termination from the Contractor's network.
-If the issue is determined to have criminal implications, including allegations of abuse or neglect, a law enforcement agency, as well as Adult Protective Services (APS) or the DCS, shall also be promptly notified, no later than 24 hours after identification.
+- 1. The Contractor shall have procedures for prompt reporting in writing to appropriate authorities including AHCCCS/DHCM, QM, the provider's regulatory Board or Agency, the ADHS Licensure Division, and the Office of the Attorney General. - 2.
+The Contractor shall report within one business day to AHCCCS/DHCM, QM, issues/quality deficiencies that result in a provider's suspension or termination from the Contractor's network.
+If the issue is determined to have criminal implications, including allegations of abuse or neglect, a law enforcement agency, as well as Adult Protective Services (APS) or the Department of Child Safety (DCS), shall also be promptly notified, no later than 24 hours after identification.
 The Contractor shall have an implemented process to report providers to licensing and other regulatory entities, all allegations of inappropriate or misuse of prescribing practices.
 This shall include allegations of adverse outcomes that may have been avoided if the provider had reviewed the Controlled Substance Prescription Monitoring Program (CSPMP) and coordinated care with other prescribers. - 3.
-The Contractor shall report any adverse individual credentialing, temporary/provisional credentialing, organizational credentialing or recredentialing decisions made on the basis of quality related issues or concerns to AHCCCS within one business day of the determination to take an Adverse Action.
-The Contractor shall provide notification to AHCCCS of any Quality Of Care (QOC) concerns within 24 hours of an event, as specified in AMPM Policy 960. - 4.
-The Contractor shall indicate in its notification to AHCCCS the reason or cause of the adverse/denial decision and when restrictions are placed on the provider's contract, including, but not limited to denials or restrictions which are the result of, licensure issues, QOC concerns, excluded providers, and which are due to alleged fraud, waste, or abuse.
+The Contractor shall report any adverse individual credentialing, temporary/provisional credentialing, organizational credentialing or recredentialing decisions made on the basis of quality related issues or concerns to AHCCCS/DHCM, QM within one business day of the determination to take an adverse action.
+The Contractor shall provide notification to AHCCCS of any quality of care concerns within 24 hours of an event, as specified in AMPM Policy 960. - 4.
+The Contractor shall indicate in its notification to AHCCCS/DHCM, QM, the reason or cause of the adverse/denial decision and when restrictions are placed on the provider's contract, including, but not limited to denials or restrictions which are the result of, licensure issues, quality of care concerns, excluded providers, and which are due to alleged fraud, waste, or abuse.